List of Vanderbilt Commodores starting quarterbacks

 Five Vanderbilt quarterbacks have been taken in the National Football League draft since 1936.
 Including the NFL, Vanderbilt quarterbacks have also played professionally in the Arena Football League and United States Football League.
 7 Vanderbilt quarterbacks went on to be head coaches in Division I-A or professional football.
 2 Vanderbilt quarterbacks are members of the College Football Hall of Fame.

 Vanderbilt quarterbacks have played prominent roles in American society off the gridiron as well.
 Irby Curry, the starting quarterback for the "point-a-minute" 1915 Vanderbilt Commodores football team, served in World War I after graduating in 1916, dying in aerial combat in France.
 Rand Dixon was a decorated World War II veteran.

 Main starting quarterbacks

-1890 to 1894 (incomplete)
+1890 to 1894

 The following players were the predominant quarters for the Commodores each season the team was a non-conference independent team, following the birth of Vanderbilt football.

 1895 to 1918

 The following quarterbacks were the predominant quarters for the Commodores each season after the establishment of the Southern Intercollegiate Athletic Association until the end of the war.